microsoft/code-push-server/cli/README.md

 #### Plist file prefix parameter (iOS only)

 This specifies the file name prefix of the `Info.plist` file that that CLI should use when attempting to auto-detect the target binary version for the release.
-This can be useful if you've created per-environment plist files (e.g. `DEV-Info.plist`, `STAGING-Info.plist`), and you want to be able to release CodePush updates without needing to explicity set the `--targetBinaryVersion` parameter.
+This can be useful if you've created per-environment plist files (e.g. `DEV-Info.plist`, `STAGING-Info.plist`), and you want to be able to release CodePush updates without needing to explicitly set the `--targetBinaryVersion` parameter.
 By specifying a `--plistFilePrefx`, the CLI will look for a file named `<prefix>-Info.plist`, instead of simply `Info.plist` (which is the default behavior), in the following locations: `./ios` and `./ios/<appName>`.
 If your plist file isn't located in either of those directories (e.g. your app is a native iOS app with embedded RN views), or uses an entirely different file naming convention, then consider using the `--plistFile` parameter.

 ```shell
 # Auto-detect the target binary version of this release by looking up the